 How do I integrate my CRM with my sales team’s business software?

-Nutshell is a user-friendly and affordable CRM built for the needs of small business sales reps.
-Start a 14-day free trial of our award-winning sales platform (starting at just $19 per user per month), and our support team will make sure your business software stack can integrate seamlessly into your CRM.
+Nutshell offers a user-friendly and affordable CRM built for the needs of small business sales reps.
+Start a 14-day free trial of our award-winning sales and marketing platform (starting at just $19 per user per month), and our support team will make sure your business software stack can integrate seamlessly into your CRM.

-Nutshell is a top-rated small business CRM that integrates with dozens of leading business applications, including email and calendar platforms, marketing automation tools, help desk software, and more.
+Nutshell is a top-rated growth software platform that integrates with dozens of leading business applications, including email and calendar platforms, marketing automation tools, help desk software, and more.

-Need a small business CRM that puts all your important sales tools in one place?
+Need a small business CRM that puts all your important sales and marketing tools in one place?
 Try Nutshell free for 14 days!